-In the recent past, thousands of homeowners brought lawsuits forward for "soft inspections" done by home inspectors who they claim are biased toward selling the house, on behalf of the realtor who got them the lead.
-One New Jersey couple sued the Housemaster or America, Inc. company for consumer fraud after the home they had inspected and later purchased actually had a leaky roof, bad wiring, and unstable flooring, and that cased settled for $37,000.
-Because the home is such a huge investment for consumers, as a home inspector, you can potentially face major liability if the results of your inspection aren't accurate.
-Home inspector insurance can give you protection from major financial losses that could ruin your business.
+In the recent past, thousands of homeowners brought lawsuits forward for "soft inspections" done by home inspectors.
+Their claims declared bias toward selling the house, on behalf of the realtor who got them the lead.
+One New Jersey couple sued HouseMaster of America, Inc. for consumer fraud after the home they had inspected and later purchased actually had a leaky roof, bad wiring, and unstable flooring, and that cased settled for $37,000.

-General liability is the most fundamental policy that all business owners and entrepreneurs need.
-This business insurance provides financial protection against claims of damage or injury resulting from services the business provides.
+The most fundamental policy that all business owners and entrepreneurs need is general liability insurance.
+This aspect of business insurance provides financial protection against claims of damage or injury resulting from services the business provides.

 Mistakes sometimes happen when you inspect a home.
 For example, you may inadvertently smash a window when you are putting a ladder against the side of a house.
-To make sure you are protected against risks, you will need a general liability policy.
-This type of policy protects you in the event that you cause bodily injury or property damage in the course of performing inspections.
+To make sure you’re protected against risks like this and others, you’ll need a general liability policy.
+This type of policy protects you if you cause some sort of bodily injury or property damage while performing inspections.

 This coverage pays for the costs of third-party medical care or property repair.
-It will also cover your legal defense, and will pay claims or judgement up to the limits of your policy.
-Be sure to talk with a knowledgeable agent about the appropriate liability limits for your business.
+It will also cover your legal defense, and will pay claims or judgement up to your policy limits.
+Be sure to talk with an independence insurance agent about the liability limits that are appropriate for your business.

-Many home inspectors can benefit from a business owners insurance policy, or BOP, which combines some important coverages in an insurance package.
+Many home inspectors can benefit from a business owners insurance policy, or BOP, which combines a number of important coverages into a simple, affordable insurance package.
 BOPs are designed for small businesses who earn less than $5 million a year and have fewer than 100 employees.
 Home inspection firms who employ multiple home inspectors and other employees need to consider a BOP, potentially with additional coverage to fully protect their business assets.

 This policy typically offers you the following coverages:

 These coverages are normally bundled with an errors and omissions policy.
-This bundle can be purchased at a discounted rate — as opposed to purchasing each coverage seperately.
-You may qualify to carry a smaller set of coverage plans, such as general liability and errors and omission insurance, if you have no employees other than yourself and do not run your business out of an office space.
+This bundle can be purchased at a discounted rate — as opposed to purchasing each coverage separately.
+You may qualify to carry a smaller set of coverage plans, like general liability and errors and omission insurance, if you have no employees other than yourself and don’t run your business out of an office space.

-Unfortunately, we live in a litigious world, and whether you are at fault or not, you can find yourself at the wrong end of a lawsuit.
-Home inspectors are in a precarious position.
-Home buyers may assume you will discover every minor defect in a home they are buying, and may hold you accountable for overlooked problems.
+Unfortunately, we live in a lawsuit-happy society, and whether you are at fault or not, you can find yourself at the wrong end of a lawsuit after even the slightest mistake.
+Home inspectors are in a tricky position.
+Home buyers may assume you’ll discover every minor defect in a home they’re buying, and may hold you accountable if something’s overlooked.

 That's why you need a strong errors and omissions or "E & O" insurance policy designed for home inspectors.
-You will be protected if you unknowingly make an error while inspecting a home or commercial property.
+You’ll be protected if you unknowingly make an error while inspecting a home or commercial property.
 You can also receive legal defense if a homeowner brings a lawsuit against you.

 You can usually find coverage related to the following inspections and testing: